 Seek out high-authority websites in your niche – Medium, LinkedIn, Reddit, Quora, and even larger publications like Forbes, Inc., and SI.com.
 These websites have strong authority and good backlinks.
 This helps your posts rank quickly from the start.
 Just make sure these sites allow you to assist them.
 Some sites allow you to contribute freely, while others require payment or have a submission process.

 Don’t think of this as a shortcut – quality still counts.
 Write original content that actually provides value to your audience.
 Remember to optimize your posts.
-Use relevant keywords in your titles, headers, Meta description, and body naturally.
-You can also utilize tools like Surfer SEO or Frase to help organize your content and enhance your search engine placement.
+Apply pertinent key words in your titles, headings, Meta description and body in a natural manner.
+There is also tool such as Surfer SEO or Frase to use and organize content and improve your search engine ranking.

 Don’t just publish and hope for the best.
 Also, promote your post on Twitter, Facebook, LinkedIn, or wherever your audience is.
-Email it to your list.
-The more exposure and engagement you get, the better your chances of ranking.
+Email it to your list. the higher the exposure and involvement you receive the higher the probability of ranking.

-Utilize tools such as Ahrefs, SEMrush, Moz, Frase, Surfer SEO, and Google Search Console.
-They help with keyword research, competitive analysis, content optimization, and measuring SEO results in your Parasite SEO campaign.
+Make use of Ahrefs, SEMrush, Moz, Frase, Surfer SEO, and Google Search Console.
+They will assist in the research of keywords, analysis of the competition, optimization of the content and in gauging the results of the SEO in your Parasite SEO campaign.

 Parasite SEO comes with risks.
 Google has made this clearer through updates to its core algorithm and spam rules.
 This includes a new policy aimed at preventing site reputation abuse.